 While we had heard stories of these tiles from former swimmers, this was the first time in decades these tiles could be seen first-hand.
 As part of the restoration, they worked with Plano artist, Tony Holman, who helped them create new city tiles, inspired by the originals.

 They now have eleven city tiles and one Texas Pool tile for all to visit and explore!

 Fun Facts about the Texas Pool

 - Opening Day at the Texas Pool was on Memorial Day, 1961, and featured the Miss Plano Contest and a Boat Giveaway, sponsored by Plano’s Lone Star Boat Company.
 The winner won a brand new fishing boat, motor, and trailer.

 - According to Herbert Hunt, developer of the Texas Pool, he chose the name “Dallas North Estates” for the neighborhood surrounding the Texas Pool, because “no one would know where in the heck Plano was.”
 He envisioned the Texas Pool as the centerpiece of the neighborhood—a unique amenity that would draw young families to move to Plano in the early 1960’s.
 At that time, Plano’s population was just over 2,000 residents.

-- It’s filled with 168,000-gallon saltwater pool shaped like Texas.
+- It’s filled with a 168,000-gallon saltwater pool shaped like Texas.

-Photo Credit: Art is life Motherhood and the Historic Texas Pool.
+Photo Credit: Art is Life Motherhood and the Historic Texas Pool.